 Fluency and Comprehension

 The first step for children on their journey to becoming fluent readers is to provide them with the tools they will need to a be able to recognise and decode the symbols needed to be a reader.
 This process begins in EYFS and KS1, where children are taught word recognition skills such as phonological awareness (syllables, phonemes, etc), decoding skills (alphabetic principle, spelling-sound correspondences) and sight recognition of familiar words.
-This is taught through the Read Write Inc phonics system (for more information, see the Phonics curriculum link).
+This is taught through the Pearl Phonics scheme (for more information, see the Phonics curriculum link).

 As their ability to use their word recognition skills continues, we then begin to weave in the skills of language comprehension.
 This is the ability to understand what is being read in terms of the genre of the text, language structures, vocabulary, verbal reasoning and background knowledge.
-This is done through the introduction of discrete reading lessons usually in the Spring Term of Year 2.
-These lessons usually but not exclusively, link to the VIPERS skills which provide opportunities for children to look at each skills in depth, have that skill modelled by the teacher and then to practise it independently.
-Each skill is revisited on a number of occasions throughout children’s time in KS2 so that their word recognition skills and language comprehension skills become inextricably linked.
+This is done through the introduction of whole class reading lessons usually in the Spring Term of Year 1.
+These lessons provide opportunities for children learn reading skills, such as retrieval and inference, modelled by the teacher and then to practise it independently.
+Throughout their school journey, word recognition skills and language comprehension skills become inextricably linked.

 The many strands that are woven into skilled reading